 For example, if you are in the Pest Control business you can rank higher for each type of pest you exterminate just by creating an individual page for each pest.
 Sure you would still have a catch-all page with all the critters you exterminate–but those should link to individual pages for each pest.

 This rule is not limited to your services (although that is where most local businesses miss this opportunity).
 You can also use this rule to rank higher in a certain geography or neighborhood.
 For example, “Pest Control in Estacada” is a page you could build that links your service with a service area.
 This tip also applies to what we call Gateway Keyphrases.
 Say you want to rank for “How do I get rid of ants?”
 Create a page in the form of a blog post with that exact title.

 Many still think that Google ranks websites as a whole.
 This isn’t exactly true.
 Every page is ranked on its own merits.
 In theory, you could have a single page, deep in your website, that ranks better than your home page–especially if it is focused on a keyphrase with valuable keywords.
 If you follow this rule people will find your deeper pages and get the exact results they are expecting, bypassing the home page altogether.

 Let’s use the Pest Control example again, chances are somebody is going to type “ant exterminator” in Google.
 If Google has a choice between a page that is dedicated to ants as oppose to a page that lists ant, spiders, wasps, bees, etc…Google is going to display the page that is focused on ant extermination.

 WHERE’S THE EZ CHECKLIST?

-Right here, this is almost a foolproof checklist to create a page that ranks for specific keyphrases.
-Here are three steps after you have chosen the key phrase you want to rank higher for.
+Right here!
+This is almost a foolproof checklist for creating a page that ranks for specific keyphrases.
+Employ these three steps after you have chosen the keyphrase you want to rank higher for:

 Interested in hiring a professional agency?
 Check out Brainjar Media’s SEO Services.